p112599/FS-test-week-one/README.md

-# Intro to JavaScript Assessment
+# Full Stack Development Test - Week One

 This assessment tests your understanding of loops, objects, arrays, and basic functions.